TuxVinyards/qqX/README.md

 It has an active community and is the only virtual machine manager that makes easy work of running Microsoft Windows.

-VirtualBox was good in its day.
-Developers are now moving to QEMU <https://qemu.readthedocs.io>
+VirtualBox was good in its day .... developers are now moving to [QEMU](https://qemu.readthedocs.io)

-But Qemu front-ends are often enterprise orientated and based on LibVirt, which can be quite abstract and complex.
+Unfortunately, Qemu front-ends are often enterprise orientated and based on LibVirt, which can be quite abstract and complex.

-Whilst beneath Gnome Boxes' paradoxically polished and simple general user interface, even something basic like moving the VM folder contains a whole learning curve.
-Forget anything more unless you wish to become an expert in xml, gnome3 & vala : <https://gitlab.gnome.org/GNOME/gnome-boxes/-/tree/main/src?ref_type=heads>
+And even beneath Gnome Boxes' initially simple interface, for example, something basic like moving the VM folder contains a whole learning curve.
+Forget anything [more](https://gitlab.gnome.org/GNOME/gnome-boxes/-/tree/main/src?ref_type=heads) unless you wish to become an expert in xml, gnome3 & vala

-Quickemu, on the other hand, is a capable and straightforward script.
+Quickemu, on the other hand, is simply a capable and straightforward Bash script.
 Much easier for community contributions.
-Much easier to edit and easy to fix ....
+Much easier to edit and easy to fix.

 ## Why qqX?

 qqX offers an alternative menu system to the traditional quickemu interface.

 - It has lots of power and functions.
-More even than quickemu.
+Even more than quickemu.

 - An easy installation with no additional software or dependencies required.